How to Find Top Global Payroll Providers for Your Company

 - Does the payroll integrate with your other tools, like human capital management (HCM) and human resources information software (HRIS)?

-- Does the service provide helpful online resources like blogs, guides, or videos?
+- Does the service provide helpful online resources like blogs, guides, or video tutorials?

-Not all global payroll providers can help you pay foreign contractors.
+Not all platforms can help you pay foreign contractors.
 Some providers have limitations based on the contractor and company locations since countries have different definitions and payment requirements for independent contractors.

-Check that your global payroll provider can manage processing payroll for your contractors and assist with worker classification and compliance.
-Due to the complexity, many companies outsource these tasks to a multinational payroll provider.
+Check that your international payroll software can also process payments for contractors and assist with worker classification and compliance.
+Due to the complexity, many companies outsource these tasks to a multinational payment system.
 Without a payroll expert to guide you, you can’t be sure you’re complying with the contractor’s local payroll and labor laws.

-A great global payroll provider will enable you to produce real-time payroll reports that tell you where your money is going and when.
+A great global payroll partner will enable you to produce real-time payroll reports that tell you where your money is going and when.
+See how they use AI in their HR and payroll systems, as it can help you gain easy access to vital information and data.
 This function is vital to stay prepared for a potential audit.

 Your provider should also offer an easy-to-use dashboard that gives you payroll data at a glance.
 At a minimum, you should be able to filter your data by employee, date, and location.